 Financial support for residents

-If you're already claiming Universal Credit and your circumstances have changed, report the change immediately by signing into your Universal Credit account.
+If you're already claiming Universal Credit report changes in your circumstances now by signing into your Universal Credit account.

 If you’re struggling with rent payments

-If you're struggling with rent payments, contact us and we will provide help and support.
+Contact us if you're struggling with rent payments and we'll provide help and support.

-If you receive Housing Benefit or the housing element of Universal Credit, you may be eligible for extra financial support through a discretionary housing payment.
+If you receive Housing Benefit or the housing element of Universal Credit, you could get extra financial support through a discretionary housing payment.

-If you’re finding it hard to pay your council tax, contact us and we'll try to help.
+Contact us if you’re finding it hard to pay your Council Tax and we'll try to help.

-When you claim Universal Credit online or by phone, make sure you say you want to claim help with paying council tax from the council.
+When you claim Universal Credit online or by phone, make sure you say you want to claim help with paying Council Tax from Southwark Council.